Common injuries among health care workers

 • Know the risks

 Overexertion and repetitive stress.
-According to the Occupational Safety and Health Administration (OSHA), healthcare workers are seven times more likely than others to develop injuries that affect muscles, tendons, ligaments, nerves, discs and blood vessels.
+According to the Occupational Safety and Health Administration (OSHA), health care workers are seven times more likely than others to develop injuries that affect muscles, tendons, ligaments, nerves, discs and blood vessels.

 Patient-handling activities.
 Nursing assistants are particularly prone to injury from transferring and repositioning patients and working in awkward positions.

 Slips, trips and falls.
-Healthcare workers are constantly on the move, and hazards are always underfoot.
+Health care workers are constantly on the move, and hazards are always underfoot.
 Water and other liquid spills, along with loose cords, hoses and wires increase the chance of falls and injury.

 Understaffing.
-When a healthcare facility is short on staffing, that puts a heavy burden on front-line workers.
+When a health care facility is short on staffing, that puts a heavy burden on front-line workers.
 Added workload, less assistance from others and pressure to work at an accelerated pace can up the chances of accidents and injuries.

 Your prescription for a healthy workforce